-You will find information about Registration on the regitrars website.
-You will then select classes, including a First Year Seminars.
+You will find information about Registration on the Registrars website.
+You will then select classes, including a First Year Seminar.
 When you arrive on campus for Orientation, you will meet with your advisor and finalize course registration, your advisor must approve your class schedule.

 - What if I don't get all the courses I want?

 Sometimes you will not be able to get into a course you selected and you may choose to put your name on a waitlist.
 Once classes begin, you may be able to join during Drop/Add period, as students choose to drop a particular class and enroll in a different course.

 - How often should I meet with my advisor?

 Meeting with your advisor is a critical part of designing your academic plan at Wesleyan.
 Because there is no core curriculum or required course list, it is important you work closely with your advisor in selecting your courses and charting your short and long term goals.
 We suggest that you meet with your advisor 2-3 times during the semester, especially during the first year.
 You must meet with your advisor during pre-registration periods during the Fall and Spring semesters.
 Advisors are available during their regular office hours and by appointment.

 - What if I have already decided on my career?
 My major?
 Should I simply schedule my classes accordingly?